kendayao/Employee-Directory/README.md

 ## Description

-This is a employee-directory application built with React.
+This is an employee-directory application built with React.
 The application renders random users in a table and users can sort and filter to quickly find specific employees.

 ## Table of Contents